 9. Open-Air Cinema Screenings

 During the summer months, several outdoor venues across London host open-air cinema screenings.
-From classic films to contemporary favourites, enjoy a movie in stunning locations such as Hyde Park, Canary Wharf, or the Luna Cinema in various parks and gardens throughout the city.
+From classic films to contemporary favourites, enjoy a movie in stunning locations such as Hyde Park (via BST’s Open House), Summer Screens at Canary Wharf, or catch screenings from Luna Cinema across parks and gardens around the city.
+Additional great spots include rooftop venues in Peckham and Stratford, Kew Gardens, and canal-side screenings at King’s Cross—each offering its own unique cinema vibe.

 10. Festivals and concerts